- About UiPath Assistant

 If you choose to delete packages from the original folder, the Robot reinstalls the processes in the configured folder under the user's permission.
 This way, the Robot has access to the files whenever it needs to run them.

-When converting the Robot from Service-Mode to User-Mode, also change the folder name from
+When converting the Robot from Service-Mode to User-Mode, you can change the packages installation folder from

 This causes the Robot to re-create the